geabenitez/website-content/porque-utilizar-javascript-en-tus-proyectos/index.md

 It was released in June 2018.

-## When is the next version coming out?
+## When is the next version coming out

 Historically JavaScript editions have been standardized during the summer, so we can expect **ECMAScript 2019** to be released in summer 2019.